InformationControlCorporation/NativeValidationShim/README.md

 **Usage**

 Just include the NativeValiationShim.js file in your head and start using the new form types.
 It's as easy as that.
+The library currently depends on Modernizr, so you'll have to include that before including this library.

 **Change Log**